 For employees working for the federal public service, their statutory holiday pay is determined by their employment status.
 Interestingly, if a statutory holiday falls on a weekend, which is a normal day off, the statutory holiday falls on the following workday.
 For example, if Canada Day is on Sunday, July 1st, then Monday, July 2nd will become the official statutory holiday, so you won’t have to work on that day.

-According to the Government of Canada, the designated paid holidays in 2022 include:
+According to the Government of Canada, the public holidays in 2022 include:

 - New Year’s Day – January 1